Preparing Your Wood Fence This Winter

 Prepare for Shifting Soil

-When the ground thaws during and after winter, the soil beneath your fence might shift.
-This can spell danger and damage to your wood fence, because it could change the structure altogether.
+The soil beneath your fence might shift when the ground thaws during and after winter.
+This can spell danger and damage to your wood fence because it could change the structure altogether.
 To prevent issues related to shifting soil, call a wood fence professional in Minneapolis to prepare for this eventuality.

 Get Your Wood Fence Winter-Ready With KNO Woodworks!